 - Can you document your college-level learning?

-If you answered "yes" to any of the above, then consider PLA and continue exploring the options on this page.
+If "yes" for any of the above, then consider CPL.

 - Save time!

 - The earlier in your educational planning, the better.

 - Avoid taking classes that you could earn CPL credit for.